evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Turnbased.md

 ```

 This starts off the `_step_wizard` for each action choice.
 It also lays out the `action_dict` for every action, leaving `None` values for the fields that will be set by the following nodes.

+Note how we add the `"repeat"` key to some actions.
+Having them automatically repeat means the player don't have to insert the same action every time.

 ## Attack Command